mr-chew/mr-chew.github.io/_posts/2022-7-27-IP-Mgmt-System.md

 Generally, there are three types of relationships in a relational database system.
 These are one-to-one, one-to-many, and many-to-many relationships.
 The system under consideration has one-to-many and many-to-many relationships.

 The Patent_Application tables store data of the patent application.
 The Patent_Application table acts as relation between the Inventor_Staff, Reviewer_Staff and Approver_Staff.
-The Approved_Patent table stores the details about approved patents held by the organisation.
+The Approved_Patent table stores the details about approved patents held by the organization.

 ## Turnkey Software Solutions
 Below are some of the turnkey software solutions available: